brettz9/webappfind/README.md

 The following process is subject to change and may potentially even be scrapped altogether if another approach is found to be easier for streamlining cross-browser invocation, but currently this API is available if someone wishes to build their own executables using the API or to simply be able to run commands manually from the command line.

-* `-webapp-<method> <path>` (i.e., "-webapp-view", "-webapp-binaryview", or "-webapp-edit" and the file path) - Indicates the path of the file which will be available with privileges (currently, view or edit) to the webapp.
+* `-webapp-<method> <path>` (i.e., "-webapp-view", "-webapp-binaryview", "-webapp-edit", or "-webapp-binaryedit" and the file path) - Indicates the path of the file which will be available with privileges (currently, view or edit) to the webapp.
 * `-remote "openurl(about:newtab)"` - This built-in Mozilla command line API allows Firefox (unlike "-silent") to gain focus without additional instructions to Windows.
 If the tab is determined to not be needed (e.g., if the user has opted to allow desktop opening of the file when no protocols are found), the add-on will simply auto-close the tab that this parameter opens.

 # For developers